UbiTO-Campus/HackersNest/README.md

 Demonstrate your abilities as a game developer and take us on a journey!
 Our mentors will help you succeed by providing hands on demonstrations, documentation and consultations along the way.

-**Please attend our workshop (5:30PM-6:00PM on Friday, September 16th 2022)** and visit our Hopin booth and Discord channel to meet our mentors
+**Please attend our workshop TBD** and visit our booth and Discord channel to meet our mentors

 ## Theme